NewEnglandSkiHistory.com SkiNewEngland.net

 The groundwork for the Hogback development dates back to the 1920s, when Harold White became interested in area southwest of Hogback Mountain in West Marlboro.

-Circa 1930, the Vermont Division of Forestry reportedly constructed a fire tower on the southwest peak of Hogback Mountain, which was dubbed Mt.
-Olga after a property owner, Olga Haslund.
+Circa 1932, the Vermont Division of Forestry reportedly constructed a fire tower on the southwest peak of Hogback Mountain, which was dubbed Mt.
+Olga after the property owner, Olga Hafslund.
+Marlboro resident William Pool resigned his seat in the legislator to serve as fire warden starting in 1934.

 The focal point of the highway was its highpoint, dubbed the Skyline.
 Two days prior to the highway's dedication, the Marlboro Tavern debuted there, offering rooms and three meals per day.
 The development eventually grew to include the Skyline Restaurant, Hogback Mountain Gift Shop, and Marlboro Inn, which remained under the ownership and management of Harold White's children for many decades.